nzfeng/SWN/README.md

 First, SWN is formulated for curves that conform to mesh edges.
 However, you can still specify curves generically as sequences of barycentric points along the surface, with the condition that the curve is continuous and linear within each triangle face.
 If this is the case, the surface will be re-meshed so that the curve lies entirely along mesh edges (with no change to the curve geometry.)

-Second, since curve endpoints are omitted from the solve (Section 2.3.2 in the paper), curves that span only one mesh edge will be ignored.
-Such edges will be subdivided so that these parts of the curve will not be ignored.
+Second, since curve endpoints are omitted from the solve (Section 2.3.2 in the paper), curves that span only one mesh edge would be ignored.
+Therefore such edges are subdivided so that these parts of the curve will not be ignored.

 ## Intrinsic re-meshing